 There’s a reason Sony’s UBP-X800M2 is such a popular Blu-ray player.
 It takes over as our top pick for music from the UBP-X800, which was also excellent, but for some reason lacked Dolby Vision support.

-The UBP-X800M2 corrects that absence, stepping into the void that was created when the best Blu-ray player maker in the world, Oppo Digital, ceased selling its players.
 This player offers just about everything you could want, including gorgeous 4K resolution, high-end audio decoding that includes both Dolby Atmos and DTS:X, and both HDR10 and Dolby Vision to bring the very best performance out of every disc in your collection.

 While you’ll pay a bit more for the UBP-X800M2 than for the UBP-X700 listed above, you’ll definitely get your money’s worth.
 That’s because it offers the company’s DSEE HX audio processing, which will make everything from Mp3 to FLAC files sound absolutely astonishing, including the leading hi-res audio formats.
 So if your disc collection is as big on audio as video, this is likely the option for you.